mozilla-services/heka/docs/source/getting_started.rst

 The next argument tells us what column we'll be looking at.
 In this case we're using column 5, which is where we store the 500 range status responses, or server errors.
-After that is the number of intervals to use in a analysis window (15), followed by the number of analysis windows to compare (10).
+After that is the number of intervals to use in an analysis window (15), followed by the number of analysis windows to compare (10).
 In this case, that means we'll be examining the last 15 seconds, and comparing what we find there with the 10 prior 15 second windows, or the 150 previous